The Duke of Edinburgh’s International Award

 Students and parents are advised at the beginning of each year about this program and full details of how to sign up are provided at this time.

-If you have any further questions please email Katie Crisp – Duke of Edinburgh Coordinator firstname.lastname@example.org
+If you have any further questions please email Sally Barnes – the Duke of Ed Coordinator firstname.lastname@example.org